serreri-andrea/react-native-parosci/README.md

 - [Jest](https://facebook.github.io/jest/) - Wonderfull JS Library for testing.

 # Options
-- This project look after your mobile language and use it as a reference to render the same language inside the application, only English and French languages are covered.
+- This project look after your mobile language and use it as a reference to render the same language inside the application, only English and French languages are supported.
 - Game rules can be customized.

 # Game